-Changes in FDA approval policy during the development period, or changes in regulatory review for each submitted new product application, also may delay an approval or rejection of an application.
-The FDA has substantial discretion in the approval process and may disagree with our or our partners' interpretations of such data and information which also could cause delays of an approval or rejection of an application.
-Even if the FDA approves a product, the approval may limit the uses or indications for which a product may be marketed, or may require further studies.
+The FDA has substantial discretion in the approval process and may disagree with our or our partners' interpretations of data and information submitted in an application, which also could cause delays of an approval or rejection of an application.
+Even if the FDA approves a product, the approval may limit the uses or indications for which a product may be marketed, restrict distribution of the product, or require further studies.
 The FDA also can withdraw product clearances and approvals for failure to comply with regulatory requirements or if problems follow initial marketing.